Skip to main content

 Estrogen is a cornerstone of female hormonal therapy for its profound effects on skin health.
 Systemic or topical estrogen administration has been shown to directly counteract the age-related decline in collagen.
 By binding to estrogen receptors in fibroblasts, it effectively “turns on” the machinery for producing Type I and Type III collagen, the very scaffolding that keeps skin firm.

 Progesterone is often included in protocols for women who have a uterus to protect the uterine lining.
 Its benefits extend to the skin as well.
 Progesterone can help balance the effects of androgens, potentially reducing hormonally driven acne.
-It also contributes to and hydration, working synergistically with estrogen to create a more youthful appearance.
+It also contributes to skin elasticity and hydration, working synergistically with estrogen to create a more youthful appearance.

 Hormonal optimization protocols for women are designed to systematically restore the biochemical signals that support skin thickness, hydration, and collagen synthesis.